 Inbound marketing is a method of marketing effectively online, luring a prospect into a particular campaign and then nurturing him with high-quality content.
 Simply put, inbound marketing is attracting relevant web traffic, giving them something they're interested in, and tracking their activity.
 As they engage they're sent additional offers and conversion opportunity, walking them through a sales cycle until ready to buy.

 But to master the art of inbound marketing is certainly no walk in the park - and requires some serious effort in order to succeed.
-The following are 5 key strategies that may lead you to a successful inbound campaign.
+The following are 5 key strategies that may lead you to a successful inbound campaign and create killer digital sales strategies for the outdoor industry.

 1) Create really good content, put it on your website